exasol/websocket-api/README.md

 # Exasol JSON over WebSockets API

 ###### This repository is dedicated solely to protocol documentation and does not provide any WebSocket drivers or driver support.
 However, it includes some implementation examples and a list of officially supported drivers at the bottom of the page.
-This content will be integrated into the official Exasol documentation.

 ## Why a WebSockets API?